 Return travel for four people to Amsterdam for just £2?
 What sorcery is this, Laura?

 Well, that’s where right place, right time, the travel gods, and a friend in the know come in.
-I’d been tipped off that DFDS were about to celebrate a follower milestone and that as a result of that they were holding a sale, for 100 minutes, on certain routes.
+I’d been tipped off that DFDS has mentioned they were holding a sale, for 100 minutes, on certain routes.
 So I got sat down with my debit card, my laptop switched on and ready and a cup of tea, and within 5 minutes I’d booked for me, my Mum, my Dad and my Grandma to go.

 What was it like, then?

 I wasn’t sure what to expect from my 50p trip, so I was pleased to see our cabin-it was nice and clean, not exactly roomy (it won’t be, when there’s so little room on the ship and so many cabins to fit in) but there was enough space for a chair next to the mirror, a small sofa style chair along the wall that seated the both of us, bunk beds and a small but big enough bathroom inside our cabin.